King's Worcester

 Open all

 An upbeat, modern school with a storied history reaching back to the 7th century, King’s Worcester has a uniqueness that not only stems from its historic location at the heart of the city’s cathedral, but also from the caring atmosphere shaped by centuries of Christianity.
-A modest day school with all the breadth and opportunity of a boarding giant, King’s is down to earth, ticks every box and is well worth a look.
+A modest day school with all the breadth and opportunity of a boarding giant, King’s Worcester is down to earth, ticks every box and is well worth a look.

 Worcester Cathedral is the school’s beneficent neighbour, and within the grounds, you quickly forget you’re in the centre of the city.
 In fact, the century can be hard to recall as you pass through some of the original buildings.
 The school’s Edgar Tower was built in 1500 and is the oldest classroom in use in the UK – a fact that no doubt feeds the imaginations of the Year 7s who are taught Latin there.

 Even older is the College Hall, which dates from 1076 and today hosts public exams, prom balls and parent socials.
 Newer additions to the site (the latest being the Keyes Building, a sports and performing arts centre opened in 2015) sit neatly behind the historic buildings, blending into the surroundings.
 The gardens and playing fields are beautiful and spacious, with the River Severn meandering through them.
-But make no mistake, city centre doesn’t equal compact: King’s boasts an impressive 56-acre campus, 43 of which are set aside for sport.
+But make no mistake, city centre doesn’t equal compact: King’s Worcester boasts an impressive 56-acre campus, 43 of which are set aside for sport.

 Worcester is served by two train stations, Shrub Hill and Foregate Street, both within walking distance.
 Malvern is about 10 minutes away by train, Cheltenham is half an hour.
 The school runs six bus routes: Evesham, Ombersley, Pershore, Bromsgrove, Tewkesbury (soon to be Cheltenham), and Malvern.